itscodenation/curriculum-13-14/lessons/02_Directory_Structures/TeachersNotes.md

 #ScriptEd Lesson 2: Working with Files and Directory Structures

+**REMINDER**: Students should log their attendance at scripted.org/attendance

 **Goal: Learn about downloading, opening, editing, and saving files.**

 **Review:** During the last class, students learned about how to write simple programs using Khan Academies platform.
-In this lesson, we help students understand that programs are typically written in a text editor ans saved into files on our computer.
+In this lesson, we help students understand that programs are typically written in a text editor and saved into files on our computer.

 ##Using Folders